 Consultancy #2: TheVisibleAuthority.com – Developing a deliberate thought leadership-powered business development model

-By the time I founded TheVisibleAuthority.com – in 2019 – I was a big thought leadership believer.
-I witnessed first-hand the amazing power of being generous with my knowledge.
+When I founded TheVisibleAuthority.com in 2019, I sincerely believed in thought leadership.
+I had witnessed first-hand the incredible power of being generous with my knowledge and experiences.

-By now, I developed a set of best practices that I could use as a foundation to start building a consulting business from the ground up.
+By now, I have developed a set of best practices that I could use as a foundation for starting a consulting business from scratch.

-- I started building up a catalog of thought leadership pieces ahead of time;
+- I started building up a catalogue of thought leadership pieces ahead of time;

 - I actively researched my target audience – in fact, I hired an agency in 2019 to conduct surveys and in-depth interviews to help me understand what types of issues keep my prospects up at night, what they are looking to achieve, how they go about their decision-making process, etc.,